Toshiba’s New Small Surface Mount LDO Regulators Lower Power Consumption and Bring Longer Operating Times to Battery-driven Devices

 Article Rating:

-Toshiba America Electronic Components, Inc. (“Toshiba”) today announced two new series of small surface mount LDO regulators for application in the power supply of mobile devices, imaging and audio-visual products.
+Toshiba Electronic Devices & Storage Corporation ("Toshiba") has launched two new series of small surface mount LDO regulators for application in the power supply of mobile devices, imaging and audio-visual products.
 The 40 regulators in the TCR5BM series support a dropout voltage as low as 100mV and a maximum output current of 500mA, and 40 more in the TCR8BM series extend support to 170mV and 800mA.
 The TCR5BM and TCR8BM series are both available with VOUT as low as 0.8V, or as high as 3.6V.

 Both series are suited to applications that include power supply for MCU, RF devices, and camera CMOS sensors in mobile devices or imaging and audio-visual equipment, which increasingly use lower voltages around 1V.